Green and Sustainable Home Construction Practices

 Material substitution limits — Structural substitutions involving engineered lumber, cross-laminated timber (CLT), or structural insulated panels (SIPs) require engineering review and specific plan-review pathways under IRC (International Residential Code) Chapter 3 and the ICC's acceptance criteria for alternative materials.
 CLT is addressed under AWC's Special Design Provisions for Wind and Seismic (SDPWS) and requires approval under IRC Section R301.1.3 for alternative methods.

 Inspector and permit jurisdiction — Sustainable construction methods that deviate from prescriptive code tables require documentation of equivalence — typically through an energy compliance report, a third-party test result, or an engineer's letter — submitted at permit application.
 Jurisdictions with active green building ordinances (including those in California under Title 24, Part 11, the CALGreen Code) impose mandatory minimums that exceed federal model code standards.
-Contractors and homeowners navigating these requirements can reference the How to Use This Home Improvement Resource section for orientation to how this directory structures service categories.
+Contractors and homeowners navigating these requirements can reference the How to Use This Home Improvement Resource section for orientation to how this provider network structures service categories.

 References